Grunya Sukhareva: Biography

-In 1935, Sukhareva founded a Faculty of Pediatric Psychiatry in the Central Institute of Postgraduate Medical Education.
+In 1928, Sukhareva worked as an associate professor at Moscow's first Medical Institute.
+From 1933 to 1935 she was leading the department of Psychiatry in Kharkiv University (Kharkiv Psychoneurological Institute).
+In 1935, Sukhareva founded a Faculty of Pediatric Psychiatry in the Central Institute of Postgraduate Medical Education, where she served as Head of the Department until 1965.
 In 1938, she led a clinic of childhood psychosis under the Russian SFSR Ministry of Agriculture and Food.
-For many years, she worked as a councillor and leader of the Psychiatric Hospital of Kashchenko in Moscow.
+Until 1969, she worked as a councillor and leader of the Psychiatric Hospital of Kashchenko in Moscow.